DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/calculateGroupValue.md

 Sets custom column values used to group grid records.

 ##### param(rowData): Object
-The current row's data.
+Current row data.

 ##### return: any
 The calculated value used to create and sort groups.

 ---
-This property accepts the name of the data source field that provides values by which to group grid records...
+This property accepts the name of the data source field that provides values used to group grid records...

 ---
 ##### jQuery